jannes/rcmd/DESIGN.md

 The client should allow connecting to remote machines that run the server binary and it should expose the API calls as CLI commands.
+A client identifies itself with a TLS certificate + private key and it needs to know the root CA that signed the server's TLS certificate.
+These should all be passed as arguments for simplicity (as opposed to configuring some location on the local system).

 Examples:
 ```